Authentication

 | Accounts per route | 1 |

-Secure API access: curl -u admin:secret https://api.example.com/data — Basic Auth is ideal for APIs since no cookie/session management is needed.
+Securing API access: curl -u admin:secret https://api.example.com/data — Basic Auth is ideal for APIs since no cookie/session management is required.

 Route Auth